 You may feel sleepy while taking Ulcerbrex.
 If this happens, do not drive or use any tools or machines.

-3. How to take Ulcerbrex
+3. How to take ulcerbrex

-Always take this medicine exactly as your doctor has told you.
-Check with your doctor or pharmacist if you are not sure.
+Always take Ulcerbrex exactly as your doctor has told you.
+You should check with your doctor or pharmacist if you are not sure.

 Taking this medicine